 : Women hold on.
 It’s like Audrey Hepburn said, “Never throw anyone out.”
 It’s like my soul sister Donna says, “We’re all bozos on the same bus so just go with it.”
 Meep meep.

 : Women bypass history.
 A good sister listens to you bitch about the same jerk for years, she helps you pack when you’re smart enough to leave, and she stands by you when you repeat the same lesson with the next emotionally lame lover.
 She loves you enough to let you do it your way – again, and again, like it was the first time.
-No drama is too big for big women.

 : A woman howls to help you remember what matters the most.
 She loves you enough to intervene.
 She will drag you out of your comfort zone and into the moonlight to say “What the fuck are you doing?
-You may have temporarily forgotten who you are, but I haven’t and I’m hear to remind you.”
+You may have temporarily forgotten who you are, but I haven’t and I’m here to remind you.”
 Like when Karen told me over green tea, “D, maybe it’s all about the divine feminine for you, maybe that’s the question to live.
 It’s time to move on from playing small.”
 Arooooo!

 : Women touch you.
 Michelle and I went to visit a friend in the hospital recovering from surgery.
 Miche brought lavender lotion and massaged Friend’s feet while she lay achy and groggy.
 I’ll never forget that stunning moment of loving service.

 : Women push.
 Push babies out, push babies into the world.
 Baby ideas.
 Baby thought forms.
 Baby parts of you.
 “But Danielle, it’s just a thought-form that you ‘can’t take more,’” Navjit told me.
 “Don’t constrict.
 Expand.”
 Boundaries, pushed.